As concern grows, China, South Korea report more virus cases

 Austria temporarily halted rail traffic across its border with Italy.
 Slovenia and Croatia, popular getaways for Italians, were holding crisis meetings.
 Schools were closed, theater performances were canceled and even Carnival celebrations in Venice were called off.

-“These rapid developments over the weekend have shown how quickly this situation can change,” the health commissioner for the European Union, Stella Kyriakides, said in Brussels.
-“We need to take this situation of course very seriously, but we must not give in to panic, and, even more importantly, to disinformation.”

-After the large increases in COVID-19 cases were reported in other countries, the World Heath Organization said the virus had the potential to cause a pandemic, though it wasn't one yet.
+As outbreaks grew in more countries, the World Heath Organization said COVID-19 had the potential to be a pandemic but wasn't one yet.

 “The past few weeks has demonstrated just how quickly a new virus can spread around the world and cause widespread fear and disruption,” WHO's Director-General Tedros Adhanom Ghebreyesus said.